-Meltzer has made LifeBridge Health a beacon of the Baltimore community and beyond, and he remains engaged with the city and the state of Maryland.
-He is on the Greater Baltimore President’s Advisory Committee, the Baltimore City Workforce Investment Board and serves on the board of the Maryland Hospital Association.
-Meltzer chairs the MHA Legislative and Regulatory Policy Committee.
+Meltzer has made LifeBridge Health a beacon of the Baltimore community and beyond, and remains engaged with the city and the state of Maryland.
+He is on the Greater Baltimore Committee's President’s Advisory Committee, the Baltimore City Workforce Investment Board and the Maryland Hospital Association Board, where he chaired the Legislative and Regulatory Policy Committee from 2011-2013.
 He also makes time to sit on the President’s Advisory Council for the Notre Dame of Maryland University.
-The governor of Maryland has acknowledged Meltzer’s contributions by appointing him as the chairman of the state’s Workforce Investment Board Health Care Committee.
+The governor of Maryland acknowledged Meltzer’s contributions by appointing him chairman of the state’s Workforce Investment Board Health Care Committee.

-A leading advocate for consumers throughout the health care reform debate, Meltzer was appointed by the president of the United States as a member of the National Health Care Workforce Commission.
-This 15-member panel was established under the new health care law to ensure that our health care workforce is well prepared to meet the current and future needs of all Americans.
-Commission members are valuable resources for the president of the United States, the U.S. Congress and state officials.
+A leading advocate for consumers throughout the health care reform debate, Meltzer was appointed (and recently reappointed) by the president of the United States as a member of the National Health Care Workforce Commission.
+This 15-member panel — an invaluable resource for the executive and congressional branches — was established to ensure that our health care workforce is well prepared to meet the current and future needs of all Americans.